 We suggest the following timings for the ceremony.

-From 4th May 2021, a new system for the registration of marriages comes into force, which changes the way you receive your wedding certificate.
+In May 2021, a new system for the registration of marriages came into force, which changed the way you receive your wedding certificate.

 Previously, the certificate was issued by the clergy on the day of the wedding and handed to you as part of the signing of the registers in the ceremony.

-From 4th May 2021, all certificates will be issued through the local authority registrar.
+Now, all certificates will be issued through the local authority registrar.
 On the day of your wedding, as well as the traditional Marriage Register (which stays in the church), you will need to sign a “Marriage Document” which is then submitted to the the local Registrar (The Register Office, Worcestershire County Council, County Hall, Spetchley Road, Worcester, WR5 2NP).
-You are then responsible for arranging to collect your marriage certificate from the Registry.
+About a week later you should be able to order a certified copy of your marriage certificate from the Register Office.

 As of July 19th 2021, there are no Covid-capacity restrictions on any of our buildings, though some are still operating some form of social distancing.
 Please contact the clergy taking the service to discuss this further.